 Then, over the course of the month you can learn about that person or thing through books, videos, and hands on projects!

 The post below lists several children’s authors that would be fun to include in Author of the Month studies along with books and videos.
-Some even have their own detailed unit studies that you can download!
+There is a Who Was…biography for each author, which are great for 8-12 year olds.
+Children can usually read one to two chapters a day and if we do them as a family read aloud, they usually take three days.
+Some of the authors listed even have their own detailed unit studies that you can download!

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)

 William Shakespeare, English 1564-1616

 Thought of as the greatest playwright of all time, Shakespeare is someone all students learn about at some point.
 So why not when children are young?!
 This FREE unit study contains lots of resources for introducing all ages of children to Shakespeare: